4 Email Templates to Keep in Touch

 The basic approach with these Keeping in Touch emails is to switch tactics.
 If you were Congratulating a prospect, switch to Adding Value or Off-Topic.
 If you started with Off-Topic, go to Adding Value.
 Mix up your approach to demonstrate your depth as a resource and a person.

-Here’s a Congratulations email to follow an Adding Value opening:
+Here’s a Congratulations email template to follow an Adding Value opening:

 Last week I sent you an article from The Economist on [changing industry dynamic] because it seemed to speak to your situation.
 This morning I find out your team has announced a whole new product line!
 Congratulations to you and your team on the launch.
 I know how hard it is to build something from scratch.
 In looking over the materials you posted, I had two questions: